diogogomesaraujo/frost-sig/README.md

 ## Dependencies

-- `curve25519_dalek` is a crate for elliptic curve cryptography.
+- `curve25519_dalek` for elliptic curve cryptography.
+- `ed25519-dalek-blake2b` for signature validation.
-- `rand` is a random number generation crate and it is used to generate a random seed for the 256bit numbers generation.
+- `rand` for random number generation.
-- `serde` is a framework for serializing and deserializing Rust data structures efficiently and generically.
+- `serde` for json serialization and deserialization.
-- `tokio` is a runtime for writting reliable async Rust code.
+- `hex` for hexadecimal serialization and deserialization.
+- `tokio` for the TCP sockets implementation (multithreaded and async).
+- `reqwest` for HTTP requests.

 ## Requirements